Price Guide 2026Ireland

 Frequently Asked Questions

-Most of Dublin is designated as an RPZ, meaning rent increases are legally capped at a specific percentage (currently linked to inflation) to protect tenants from market volatility.
+Most of Dublin is designated as an RPZ, which legally caps annual rent increases at 2% or the rate of inflation to protect tenants from market volatility.